wetret/gp-maze-solver/README.md

 # Genetic Programming: Evolution of a Maze Solving Agent
-This is the repository of my final project for the class "Theory, Programming and Simulation of Neural Netwroks".
+This is the repository of my final project for the class "Theory, Programming and Simulation of Neural Networks".
 The goal of this project was to evolve an agent function for a maze solving agent by genetic programming.
 This README is based on `Version 2` of the implementation.
-For `Version 1` the return values and parameters of the functions referenced here could be different.
+In `Version 1` of the implementation the return values and parameters of the functions referenced here could be different.

 ## Requirements
 * Java, which can be downloaded [here](https://www.java.com/de/download/)